Gerry-Aballa/Playwright-Py-Cheatsheet/README.md

   pytest tests/
   ```

-  5. Results will be in terminal
+  5. Results will be displayed in terminal

 </details>